scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/netherlands.md

 ### GlobalScot

-The [GlobalScot](https://www.globalscot.com/) network has four experts in the Netherlands covering:
+The [GlobalScot](https://www.globalscot.com/) network has 4 experts in the Netherlands covering:

 * energy
 * financial and business services